lmirosevic/GBFeatureManager/README.md

 [GBFeatureManager isFeatureUnlocked:@"speedBoost"];		//Returns: YES or NO
 ```

-If you want to unlock all features + any future features, think of it as an "all features unlocked override" (this will supersede any individual setting):
+If you want to unlock all features + any future features, think of it as an "all features unlocked override" (N.B. this will supersede any individual setting):

 ```objective-c
 [GBFeatureManager enableWildcardFeatureOverride];